 I might in the future, I am currently focused on figuring out how to get the most people to test this and share their results.

-Long story short on why it works... going through the process ensures that the user constantly encounters a consistent amount of friction from the mousepad.
-Normally, the friction will change slightly as you move the mouse towards the top or bottom of your mousepad.
-That's why tracking targets that are changing positions on both the X-axis and Y-axis at the same time is usually more difficult than just "hold the cursor on the enemy and win".
+Long story short on why this works... going through the process ensures that the user constantly encounters a consistent amount of friction from the mousepad.
+Normally, the friction will be slightly different as you move the mouse towards the top or bottom of your mousepad, even if the mousepad is designed to have consistent friction.
+This is not a mousepad design or manufacturing problem, this is a desk configuration problem.
+This is explained in a little more detail further down the page.

 What effect does using the device have on your aim?